 The simple fact is, some jurists have always thought the Pollock reasoning was correct, and that the income tax, even when applied to dividends and real estate distinguished by being from privileged, and therefore excisable, activities, takes on the characteristics of a property tax (and therefore takes on the characteristics of a "direct" tax).
 Because the 16th Amendment provides for the application of the tax to these two classes of "income" without apportionment, these jurists consider it to therefore authorize what amounts to a "non-apportioned direct tax [on certain excisable items]."

 However, even these frustrated contrarians don't dispute that the overall class to which this "non-apportionment" rule extends remains limited to excisable activities and the products thereof, just as the income tax always has.
-Nor do any argue that the 16th Amendment did away with the apportionment requirement for any capitation or other direct tax in which the excise-suited element is missing, which is the actual substance of the Brushaber ruling, and what the "ignorance tax" beneficiaries have been striving to keep off the American public's radar screen for decades.
+See, for instance the following language (in which the distinguishing quote-marks around "income" are those of the court):

 A nice example of the continuity of the tax from its origin in 1862 through the 16th Amendment can be seen in the United States Supreme Court’s use of the ruling in the 1870 case of Stanwood v.
 Green, 1870 U.S. Dist.
 Lexis 279, to both clarify the IRS’s present-day examination authority, and to emphasize the settled character of that authority due to it going back that far (and, in fact, to 1864) , in its 1978 ruling in United States v.
 LaSalle Nat'l Bank, 437 US 298: